Help > Fluix Tasks > Feature Tutorials > Conditional Routing to automate a business process

 In fact, you may add as many conditions as needed.
 Drag and drop a task or submit action and connect it with the Conditional Routing element by stretching an arrow from the latter.

-Step 4Save changes and proceed to testing.
-To try the setup, add yourself to the Group of Supervisors in the Taskstream, open the app either on an iOS or Android device, or a web-based User app, and complete the task.
+Step 4—Save changes and proceed to testing.
+To try the setup, add yourself to the Group of Supervisors in the workflow, open the app on an iOS or Android device or a web-based User app, and complete the task.

-Conditional Routing is a powerful tool to streamline your documents, tasks, and workflows.
+Conditional Routing is a powerful tool for streamlining documents, tasks, and workflows.
 Creating automated branching based on conditional inputs can help you bring the expected logic to a business process of any complexity.

-Feel free to contact us at support@fluix.io if you have any questions on setup.
+Feel free to contact us at support@fluix.io if you have any questions about the setup.

 Was this article helpful?